-Since 1973 the National Assessment of Educational Progress (NAEP) has gathered information about student achievement in mathematics.
+Since 1973, the National Assessment of Educational Progress (NAEP) has gathered information about student achievement in mathematics.
 The results of these periodic assessments, produced in print and Web-based formats, inform citizens about the nature of students' comprehension of the subject, inform curriculum specialists about the level and nature of student understanding, and inform policymakers about factors related to schooling and its effect on student proficiency in mathematics.

 Based on these surveys of students at the elementary, middle school, and high school levels, NAEP has provided comprehensive information about what students in the United States know and can do in the area of mathematics, as well as in a number of other subject areas.
-These reports present information on strengths and weaknesses in students' understanding and their ability to apply that understanding in problemsolving situations; provide comparative student data according to race/ethnicity, type of community, and geographic region; describe trends in student performance over time; and report on relationships between student proficiency and certain background variables.
+These reports present information on strengths and weaknesses in students' understanding and their ability to apply that understanding in problem-solving situations; provide comparative student data according to race/ethnicity, type of community, and geographic region; describe trends in student performance over time; and report on relationships between student proficiency and certain background variables.

-This document contains the framework and a set of recommendations for the 2005 NAEP mathematics assessment.
+This document contains the framework and a set of recommendations for the NAEP 2007 mathematics assessment, which will assess student achievement nationally and state-by-state, as well as in select urban districts, in grades 4 and 8.
 It includes descriptions of the mathematical content of the test, the types of test questions, and recommendations for administration of the test.
-In broad terms, this framework attempts to answer the question: What mathematics should be assessed in 2005 on NAEP?
-The answer to this question must necessarily take into account the constraints of a large-scale assessment such as NAEP, with its limitations on time and resources.
-Of critical importance is the fact that this document does not attempt to answer the question: What mathematics should be taught (or how)?
+In broad terms, this framework attempts to answer the question, "What should be assessed?"
+The answer to this question must necessarily consider the constraints of a large-scale assessment such as NAEP, with its limitations on time and resources.

+It is important to understand that this document does not attempt to answer the question, "What should be taught, or how?"
 This is an assessment framework, not a curriculum framework.
-It was developed with the understanding that some concepts, skills, and activities in school mathematics are not suitable to be assessed on NAEP, even though they may be important components of a school curriculum.
-(An example would be an extended project that involves gathering data, or a group project.)
+It was developed with the understanding that some concepts, skills, and activities in school mathematics are not suitable to be assessed on NAEP, even though they may be important components of a school curriculum (e.g., an extended project that involves gathering data, or a group project).

-The Assessment and Item Specifications for the 2005 NAEP Mathematics Assessment, a companion document to this framework, gives more detail about the items and conditions for the 2005 NAEP mathematics assessment.
+The Assessment and Item Specifications for the 2005 NAEP Mathematics Assessment, a companion document to this framework, gives more detail about the items and conditions for the NAEP mathematics assessment.